094459/newsletter-oss-projects/README.md

 **domain-specific-genai-chatbot-with-serverless**

 [domain-specific-genai-chatbot-with-serverless](https://aws-oss.beachgeek.co.uk/3t9) This sample demonstrates how to build a domain specific chatbot using serverless and Bedrock.
 The chatbot employs Retrieval-Augments Generation (RAG) and chat history to provide context for the LLM to answer. (#195)

+**eks_demo**

+[eks_demo](https://aws-oss.beachgeek.co.uk/4ah) is a nice demo repo from former colleague Seth Elliot that provides a ready to go set of AWS resources via Terraform, that deploys an Amazon EKS cluster with a sample guestbook application using a number of supporting AWS services (check out the repo for more info).
+It is intended as an easy to understand environment for you to study and learn. (#208)

 **fmbench-orchestrator**